cixil/snap-rotate-godot-plugin/README.md

 ## Installation
 Download directly from the [Asset Library](https://godotengine.org/asset-library/asset/3666) in your Godot Editor, or copy the `snap_rotate` folder from this repo into your project's `/addons` folder, then enable it in the project settings.

+## Like this Plugin?
+You may like my other plugin, [Scene Palette](https://github.com/cixil/godot-scene-palette/tree/main)